Canci1is/Zeppelin-MacOS/README.md

 # Zeppelin-MacOS-zeppelin-guide
 Use This Guide to self host Zeppelin STANDALONE on your Mac
 1. Go to https://code.visualstudio.com/download and download for Mac
+2. Go to https://www.docker.com/products/docker-desktop/ And download for Apple Sillicon.
-2. type `git clone https://github.com/ZeppelinBot/Zeppelin` (Make sure you can use github on your VSCode (Visual Studio Code) terminal.
+3. type `git clone https://github.com/ZeppelinBot/Zeppelin` (Make sure you can use github on your VSCode (Visual Studio Code) terminal.
-3. go to .env.example, and right click the file, click Rename and type in .env (erase .example)
+4. go to .env.example, and right click the file, click Rename and type in .env (erase .example)
-4. Fill in the Values under Standalone and General, Put in the vaules.
+5. Fill in the Values under Standalone and General, Put in the vaules.
  ==========================
  GENERAL OPTIONS
  ==========================